dustlang/rust/README.md

-# The Rust Programming Language
+# The Dust Programming Language

 This is the main source code repository for [Rust].
 It contains the compiler, standard library, and documentation.